Valery Karpin: Dynamo Moscow

 On 13 June 2025, Karpin signed a three-year contract with Dynamo Moscow, while also staying with the national team.
 Russian Football Union agreed to the arrangement, until the national team's international suspension is lifted.
 Karpin resigned from Dynamo on 17 November 2025 to focus on the national team, with the club in 10th place.

 TV career

 In 2016, he started working as analyst with Match TV.
 On 16 February 2017, he was appointed editor-in-chief of football broadcasts for the channel.
 He left the channel on 24 July 2017.

 Personal life

 Karpin has four daughters named Veronika (born in 1990), Maria (born 23 February 1996), Valeria (born 18 February 2001) and Daria (born 4 September 2018).
 Since 2017, Karpin is married to an English teacher, singer, and amateur skater Daria Gordeeva (before that he was married twice).
 Karpin has Russian citizenship.
 In 2003 he acquired Estonian citizenship, he is an Estonian citizen through his father's family.
 He later also received Spanish citizenship after playing in Spain for several years.

-In an 2022 interview, Karpin hoped for peace after the Russian invasion of Ukraine.
+In a 2022 interview, Karpin hoped for peace after the Russian invasion of Ukraine.